Predicting the mechanical properties of spring networks: Conclusions

 \section{Conclusions}

-In this work we give, to our knowledge, the first analytical derivation of the effective, coarse grained, elastic description of a general spring network.
+In this work we give, to our knowledge, the first analytical derivation of the effective, coarse grained, elastic description of a general spring network. {This work generalizes a large body of work in different fields regarding the mechanical response of spring networks \cite{Martin1972,Miserez2022,Lemaitre2006,Zaccone2023,Schlegel2016,Cui2019,Zaccone2011,Seung1988,lloyd2007identification,plummer2020buckling,leembruggen2023computational,ostoja2002lattice,gelder1998approximate}.
+It expands this work in its generality, as it encompasses a much wider range of possible reference geometries which are not necessarily flat and indeed may not be even attainable within the confines of three dimensional euclidean space.
+Such systems are residually stressed (as there is no stress-free rest configuration) and are common in man made and especially biological systems that can grow and move.}

+{Among the important aspects of this paper, is the formal derivation of the continuum limit of the formulation of incompatible elasticity, which was derived originally from a phenomenological aspect \cite{Efrati2009}.}

 Comparison of computational results stemming from this derivation to known/numerical results shows a high degree of agreement.
 Additionally, we identified and quantified the "non-affine" deformations, and have shown how they affect the resulting continuum elastic model, and related them to network structure.
 In systems such as granular media, these quantities play a role in local stress release by means of plastic deformations \cite{Tsamados2009}.

 While derived over a spring-network, the results' derivation shown is relevant to many fields and systems in two ways.
 First the interaction between elements is almost always approximated as that of a simple spring, especially at small deformation.
 This is true for mechanical systems such as meta materials \cite{Rocks2017,Liu2019,Luo2023} and coarse grained mechanical models\cite{Bolander1998}, chemical systems such as self assemblies \cite{Kantor1987,Seung1988,Bailey2021,Underhill2004}, and many biological systems as well \cite{Moshe2018,Chen2014}.
 As such, the resulting theory, as is, is relevant to engineers, physicists, chemists, and biologist, and opens the possibility of rational design of materials.